SergeantAcoustic/moon-phases-nerd-font/README.md

  - "in a month"
  - "a year ago"

-Includes an option to set Unicode variation characters for colour emoji or monochrome text.
+Includes an option to set Unicode variation characters for colour emoji, monochrome text, or a nerd font moon emoji (requires a compatible [nerd font][https://github.com/ryanoasis/nerd-fonts]).
 See `--help` for documentation.

 Examples
 ========